This post has affliate links, read here how these work.

 AND amazingly is actually healing some of the deep, deep reasons that lie behind my clutter.

-Unlike, any other declutter programme I have tried, I have found keeping this up a synch.
+Unlike, any other declutter programme I have tried, I have found keeping this up easy.

 Very quickly it becomes a habit.

-And with very little effort you keep seeing results –
+And with very little effort you see results:

 - You can actually find stuff